the-codingschool/ANES-dataset-analysis/WeisProject/README.md

 ### FINALIZED RESEARCH QUESTION AND HYPOTHESIS
 ***do people who don't support abortion also not support the death penalty due to the logic of "pro-life" ideals?
 Or is the disapproval of abortion more closely tied to another factor like religion or culture?***
 <br>
-**null**: if someone doesn't support abortion, then they also won't support the death penalty because of their "pro-life" beliefs and no other factors
+**null**: a person's opinion on abortion and the death penalty are unrelated and have no correlation
 <br>
-**my hypothesis**: if someone doesn't support abortion, then they will support the death penalty because their beliefs are tied to religion, not "pro-life" ideals.
+**alternate hypothesis**:a person's opinion on abortion and the death penalty are related and not independent of each other since both views are pro-life

 ### final variables, all pre-election
 * abortion, V201336